RohitHarsh132/Flutter-Firebase-Inventory-Management-App/README.md

 ## Acknowledgments

 - This project was inspired by the need for efficient inventory management solutions.
-- Special thanks to the Flutter and Firebase communities for their invaluable resources and support.
+- Special thanks to the Almighty God, and then the Flutter and Firebase communities for their invaluable resources and support.